Freeman, Joyce hit HRs, Braves beat Blue Jays 9-4

 TRAINER’S ROOM

-Braves: C Francisco Cervelli left in the second because of a cramp in his left quadriceps.
-Cervelli began limping while rounding second base on Ortega’s RBI double.
+Braves: C Francisco Cervelli left in the second because of pain in his left quadriceps.
+Cervelli began limping while rounding second base on Ortega’s double.
 Tyler Flowers came on to replace Cervelli.

-Blue Jays: OF Brandon Drury was replaced by Billy McKinney in left field to begin the seventh.
+Snitker said afterward that Cervelli had been diagnosed with a strain.
+“He tested strong with the doctors,” Snitker said.
+“It was good that we erred on the side of caution with that one.”

 ROSTER REPORT